rejuancse/kitolms/readme.txt

 == Images used in Screenshot of KitoLMS theme ==
 Logo, Copyright © 2022, KitoLMS
-License: GNU GPL, Version 3, https://www.gnu.org/licenses/gpl-3.0.html

 Illustrations and icons used in Screenshot, Copyright © 2022, KitoLMS
-License: GNU GPL, Version 3, https://www.gnu.org/licenses/gpl-3.0.html
+License: GNU GPL, Version 3, https://www.gnu.org/licenses/gpl-3.0-standalone.html

 Unless otherwise specified, all the theme files, scripts and images including the screenshot image are licensed under [GNU GPL] (http://www.gnu.org/licenses/gpl-3.0.txt), version 3 or later.